 The survey aims to determine the proportion of users who transacted with the Government electronically, either on their own or with help and the level of satisfaction in using Government electronic services.

-1,200 respondents, representative of the total demographic population above the age of 15, were surveyed.
-Data collection was done via telephone interviews.
+1,270 respondents, representative of the total demographic population above the age of 15, were surveyed.
+Data collection was done via face-to-face interviews.

-More than 9 out of 10 (93%) who transacted with Government did so electronically (via the Internet, automated kiosks, email, telephone via the Interactive Voice Recognition System, SMS, etc.), either on their own or with help, at least once in the past 12 months of the Financial Year.
+8 out of 10 (80%) who transacted with Government did so electronically (via the Internet, automated kiosks, email, telephone via the Interactive Voice Recognition System, SMS, etc.), either on their own or with help, at least once in the past 12 months of the Financial Year.

 The typical profile of such users, whether on their own or with help, was skewed towards young adults (aged 30 to 49 years old) and white collar workers.